Nazzoe/Synthesizing_realistic_wildlife_images/README.md

 4. International Union for Conservation of Nature.
 (2024).
 The IUCN Red List of Threatened Species.
 5. Hugging Face.
 (2024).
 DreamBooth Documentation.
 6. Runway.
 (2022).
 Stable Diffusion v1.5.

-## Date

-27/7/2024

----

-This README provides a concise overview of your project, highlighting its key aspects, methodology, results, and future directions.
-You may want to adjust or expand certain sections based on your specific needs or add additional information such as installation instructions, usage examples, or licensing details.